 Survival of the fittest

 Most other CMS systems have several "modules" to choose from.
-Since there is competition amongst the "modules", it is the survival of the fittest
+Since there is competition among the "modules", it is the survival of the fittest."

 Competition is not the only path to innovation.
-Say you wanted to have the best possible definition for a word on Wikipedia and you have 9 volunteers to help.
+Say you wanted to have the best possible definition for a word on Wikipedia and you have nine volunteers to help.
 What would you do?
-Would you create 3 teams of 3 and pick the best definition?
-Or would you have all 9 people collaborate?
-If you split into 3 teams, chances are, when you evaluate what the three teams came up with, each team will have something you like.
-Yet, by picking 1 team and discarding the two others, you are wasting talent, motivation and energy.
-Now, it makes perfect sense to split the 9 people in smaller teams according to specific responsibilities towards a common goal.
+Would you create three teams of three and pick the best definition?
+Or would you have all nine people collaborate?
+If you split into three teams, chances are, when you evaluate what the three teams came up with, each team will have something you like.
+Yet, by picking one team and discarding the two others, you are wasting talent, motivation and energy.
+Now, it makes perfect sense to split the nine people in smaller teams according to specific responsibilities towards a common goal.
 If this model makes perfect sense to generate content for Wikipedia, why is it not a good model for software development?
-Imagine 2 communities of the same size.
+Imagine two communities of the same size.
 One with the competition model and the other, with the collaboration model.
 Which one will have the most code review? which one will have more code/functionality duplication?

 Feature interaction problem